openzipkin/zipkin/docker/README.md

 Note: the `openzipkin/zipkin-slim` image only supports "elasticsearch" storage.
 To use other storage types, you must use the main image `openzipkin/zipkin`.

-When in docker, the following environment variables also apply
+When in Docker, the following environment variables also apply

 * `JAVA_OPTS`: Use to set java arguments, such as heap size or trust store location.
+  * By default, `openzipkin/zipkin` sets max heap to 64m while `openzipkin/zipkin-slim` 32m
 * `STORAGE_PORT_9042_TCP_ADDR` -- A Cassandra node listening on port 9042.
 This
   environment variable is typically set by linking a container running `zipkin-cassandra` as "storage" when you start the container.